Revasz/yiimp/ForkChangelog.md

 	Fix:

 		Late Transactions.
-		All coins including ones with sell on bid shouldn't send to exchanges with late transactions.
+		All coins, including ones with sell on bid, shouldn't send late transactions to exchanges.
-		Update "lastsent" after a valid transaction not before.
+		Update lastsent after a valid transaction and not before.

-		Changed files:
+		Changed file:
-				"web/yaamp/core/backend/sell.php"
+				/web/yaamp/core/backend/sell.php

 **Forked from:**